Why Go Green

 GHGs are generated by burning fossil fuels (gasoline, diesel, and natural gas) to create electricity to power our homes and businesses, and by using vehicles that run on these fuels.

-The City of Del Mar has developed a to address these issues over the long term so that all of us, our children and our grandchildren, can enjoy a safe, healthy, and vibrant future.
+The City of Del Mar has developed a Climate Action Plan (CAP) to address these issues over the long term so that all of us, our children and our grandchildren, can enjoy a safe, healthy, and vibrant future.

 What can we do?